Strobesstrobes

 TL;DR

-• ✓Cloud security posture management (CSPM) is the practice of continuously checking cloud configuration against a known-good baseline like the CIS Benchmarks.
+• ✓Cloud security posture management (CSPM) is the practice of continuously checking cloud configuration against a known-good baseline like the CIS Benchmarks, because posture drifts daily as teams deploy.

 • ✓Group your checks into five domains: IAM, Storage, Network, Logging, and Encryption.
 Most real-world breaches trace back to a gap in one of them.

-• ✓Enforce least privilege and MFA on IAM, block public storage, default to deny on network, turn on full audit logging, and encrypt data at rest and in transit.
+• ✓Enforce least privilege and MFA on IAM, block public storage, default to deny on network, turn on full tamper-resistant logging, and encrypt data at rest and in transit with scoped keys.

-• ✓Verify the checklist automatically with Prowler, ScoutSuite, or CloudSploit rather than by hand.
-Posture drifts daily as teams deploy.
+• ✓Verify the checklist automatically with Prowler, ScoutSuite, or CloudSploit rather than by hand, and treat each new failure as an alert.

-• ✓A checklist proves intended state; penetration testing proves whether that state actually holds against an attacker.
+• ✓A checklist proves intended state; penetration testing proves whether that state holds against an attacker.
+The dangerous findings live in the gaps a config scanner cannot read.

 Most cloud breaches are not exotic.
-They come from a public storage bucket, an over-privileged role, a security group open to the internet, or logging that was never turned on.
-A cloud security posture checklist is the fastest way to catch those misconfigurations before an attacker does, and the discipline of checking it continuously is what the industry calls cloud security posture management (CSPM).
+The 2024 and 2025 reporting from Verizon's DBIR and Mandiant keeps landing on the same few causes: a public storage bucket, an over-privileged role, a security group open to the internet, logging that was never turned on.
+None of those need a zero-day.
+They need someone to notice the configuration drifted, which is exactly what a cloud security posture checklist and the discipline behind it, cloud security posture management (CSPM), exist to do.

 This checklist is organized into five domains: IAM, Storage, Network, Logging, and Encryption.
-It maps to the CIS Benchmarks for AWS, Azure, and GCP, and it calls out provider-specific controls where they differ.
-Use it as a baseline you verify with automated tooling, then validate with testing, because configuration intent and real-world resistance are not the same thing.
+It maps to the CIS Benchmarks for AWS, Azure, and GCP and calls out provider-specific controls where they differ.
+Use it as a baseline you verify with automated tooling, then validate with testing, because a green dashboard tells you the config matches the baseline, not that it survives an attacker.

 What is cloud security posture management?